5 AI Tools for Excel That Will Save You Hours Every Week

 Is a Spreadsheet the Right Tool for the Job?

-Excel is an incredibly powerful tool, and the AI add-ons above make it even better.
+Excel is a genuinely powerful tool, and the AI add-ons above make it better.
 But if you're spending more time building and maintaining spreadsheets than actually acting on what the data tells you, it's worth asking: do you even need to be in Excel?

 If your team spends more time wrangling spreadsheets than actually making decisions, it might be time to skip the spreadsheet step entirely.
 An AI data analyst can connect directly to your data sources, answer questions in plain English, and deliver insights without ever opening a .xlsx file.